cran-task-views/Survival/Survival.md

     are specified, as well as an initial cohort.
 -   The `r pkg("SimHaz")` package permits to simulate data with a dichotomous time-dependent exposure.
--   The `r pkg("SimSCRPiecewise")` package can be used to simulate univariate and semi-competing risks data given covariates and piecewise exponential baseline hazards.
 -   The `r pkg("SimSurvNMarker")` package provides functions to simulate from joint survival and potentially multivariate marker models.
 User-defined basis expansions in time can be passed which